Samsung/tizen-docs/docs/platform/reference/setting-up-docker.md

    newgrp docker
    ```

-4. Logout your desktop and login again
+4. Log out and log in to your desktop again.

-## In corporate network setting
+## Incorporate network setting

-* Before applying this configuration, please check whether your host machine is behind the proxy server and uses special DNS
+Before applying this configuration, ensure your host machine is behind the proxy server and uses special DNS.

 ### Proxy